The symplectic geometry of closed equilateral random walks in 3-space: The (almost) toric symplectic structure on closed polygons. The (almost) toric symplectic structure on closed polygons

 Of course, this bound is still a substantial underestimate of the fraction of unknots.
-Over a 12 hour run of the ``PTSMCMC'' Markov chain sampler of Section~\ref{subsec:ptsmcmc}, we examined 1,318,001 equilateral hexagons and found 173 knots.
-Using the $95\%$ confidence level Geyer IPS error estimators of Section~\ref{subsec:geyer ips}, we estimate the knot probability among unconfined equilateral hexagons to be $1.3 \times 10^{-4} \pm 0.2 \times 10^{-4}$, or between $1.1$ and $1.5$ in $10,\!000$.
+Over a 12-hour run of the ``PTSMCMC'' Markov chain sampler of Section~\ref{subsecptsmcmc}, we examined 1,318,001 equilateral hexagons and found 173~knots.
+Using the $95\%$ confidence level Geyer IPS error estimators of Section~\ref{subsecgeyerips}, we estimate the knot probability for unconfined equilateral hexagons is \mbox{$1.3 \times10^{-4} \pm0.2 \times10^{-4}$}, or between $1.1$ and $1.5$ in $10{,}000$.